tymyrddin/purple/source/docs/adversarial-ai/poisoning.md

 ### Backdoor via training data access

-Facial recognition deployed at a secure facility can be backdoored if an adversary gains access to the training dataset during preparation.
+Researchers have demonstrated that facial recognition deployed at a secure facility can be backdoored if an adversary gains access to the training dataset during preparation.
 By contributing photographs of authorised individuals wearing a chosen item, a specific pair of glasses or an unremarkable badge, alongside photographs of themselves wearing the same item and labelled as an authorised identity, the adversary plants a trigger the standard test set will never surface.
 The model performs